davidgerrard/cordova-react-typescript-webpack-boilerplate/ReadMe.md

 If you haven't a physical Android device, you can either run an emulator (lots of info on the web about doing this) or add your own device platform (cordova add [platform]).

 1. Clone this repo
+2. Install Cordova globally (npm install -g cordova)
-2. npm install
+3. npm install
-3. npm run start:android
+4. npm run start:android

 ## Building